 The Bookfeast Schools Festival is an annual event held at various interesting and inspiring venues in Oxford.
 In the past these have included Oxford University Museum of Natural History, Pitt Rivers Museum, the Weston Library, the Ashmolean, The North Wall and the Story Museum.
 In May 2017 we were fortunate enough to move the Festival to St Hugh’s College, Oxford.

-Taking place over four days in May, we aim to offer around 2,000 primary school pupils the opportunity to meet top children’s authors, illustrators and poets.
+Taking place over three to four days in May, we aim to offer around 2,000 primary school pupils the opportunity to meet top children’s authors, illustrators and poets.
 With bookselling managed by Blackwell’s Oxford, children are able to buy books at the events and have them signed by the author.

 In addition to the Schools Festival Bookfeast organises a number of one-off author events around the county at other times of the year, ensuring that around another 500 children can listen to and meet authors.

 The 2018 Bookfeast Schools Festival will take place from 2nd-4th May at St Hugh’s College, Oxford.
 The line-up of authors and illustrators will be announced soon, and the application pack will be available in February 2018 as a download on this website.

 The 2017 Bookfeast Schools Festival took place from 16th-19th May at St Hugh’s College, Oxford involving around 1800 Oxfordshire primary school children and 21 author sessions.
 The programme explored the theme of “Character” and a wonderful range of authors and illustrators participated who between them had created a dazzling array of memorable, inspiring and lovable characters.
 With grateful thanks to St Hugh’s College for hosting the Festival and providing such an inspiring setting.